TennoAndy/BE-Andros-News/README.md

 ### 3. Seed local databases

 In order to seed the local database with both the development and test databases you need to run a script.
-The command is: `npm run setup-dbs`
+The command is: `npm run setup-dbs` .
-Then to populate them with placeholder data run: `npm run seed`
+Then to populate them with placeholder data run: `npm run seed` .

 ### 4. Run tests

-The script command to run the tests is: `npm t`
+The script command to run the tests is: `npm t` .

 ---

-## 🗒️ Creating the environment variables.
+## 🗒️ Creating the environment variables

 To connect in database locally you will need to create two files in your root directory: